HomeModern Slavery & Human Trafficking Statement

 Applying each of our values, we are committed to legal compliance and ethical business practices in all of our operations, and as part of that we continually seek to improve our practices to combat slavery and human trafficking in all its forms.

-Wiggin LLP has several group companies, including branch offices in Brussels and Edinburgh, and other England and Wales registered entities.
+Wiggin LLP has several group companies, including a branch office in Brussels, and other England and Wales registered entities.
 Wiggin LLP has its head office in England and Wales.

-As providers of legal services, although our business and its supply chain has a limited risk of association with modern slavery and human trafficking, we have implemented an anti-slavery and human trafficking policy and have provided mandatory training to all staff raising awareness of modern slavery and human trafficking.
+As providers of legal services, although our business and its supply chain has a limited risk of association with modern slavery and human trafficking, we have implemented and maintain an anti-slavery and human trafficking policy and provide regular mandatory training to all staff raising awareness of modern slavery and human trafficking.

 Our aim is to foster long-term relationships with our critical business suppliers, and we are committed to carrying out appropriate due diligence on any current or future suppliers and to strengthening our policies and systems to ensure compliance.